lyrasis/aspace-oauth/README.md

 # ArchivesSpace Oauth

-Configure ArchivesSpace as a service provider for oauth user authentication.
+Configure ArchivesSpace as a service provider (SP) for oauth authentication.

 Strategies (tested or being tested =):